-This document defines general principles used to determine the medical necessity of durable medical equipment AND includes a general definition of durable medical equipment (DME), which is based on standard contract definitions of DME and the definition from the Centers for Medicare & Medicaid Services (CMS).
+This document defines general principles used to determine the medical necessity of durable medical equipment (DME) AND includes a general definition of DME, which is based on standard contract definitions of DME and the definition from the Centers for Medicare & Medicaid Services (CMS).

-NOTE: As these criteria may not be the criteria used in the definition of durable medical equipment within the covered individual's plan document, these criteria are not to be used for benefit determinations for a covered individual.
+Note: As these criteria may not be the criteria used in the definition of DME within the covered individual's plan document, these criteria are not to be used for benefit determinations for a covered individual.
 Please see the definition of "durable medical equipment" in the covered individual's plan document for the purpose of making benefit determinations.

 Durable medical equipment is any equipment that meets ALL the following requirements:

 - provides therapeutic benefits or enables the individual to perform certain tasks that he or she is unable to undertake otherwise due to certain medical conditions or illnesses; and